Data Access and Disclosure

 1. Complete the Initial Request Form for Cancer Registry Data.

-Upon receipt of an initial request, CRGC registry staff will provide consultation about:
+Upon receipt of an initial request, CRGC registry staff will contact you to provide:

-• Guidance regarding other administrative requirements including additional, required documentation, and payment of fees.
+• Guidance on administrative requirements including additional required documentation and payment of fees

 2. Complete the application and required supporting documents.

-Refer to the Researcher Check List.
-Required items:
+Refer to the list below or the Researcher Check List.

 • Copy of Institutional IRB Letter of Approval

-• List of requested data items including brief justification (see the CCR Data Dictionary)
+• List of requested data items including brief justification for each data item (see the CCR Data Dictionary)

 • Copy of Grant Award, if applicable